maxemmrich/AdvancedSQL_E-Commerce/README.md

 The analysis within this little project has been done using a sample database of an e-commerce shop.
 MySQL was used as a database system.
 My approach was to come up with some interesting business questions very close to real world applications.

 ### Question 1:
-The database includes data on different campaigns and landing pages.
+**How does the landing page /lander-1 perform against the /home page?** The database includes data on different campaigns and landing pages.
 I chose the bounce rate as an important metric to analyse.
 This are the results: